top of page

 Tea and Electronics_edited.jpg

 Kay Goodstadt, author of SIP HAPPENS: A STORY OF (IN)FIDELITEA, is a novelist whose debut explores intimacy, ritual, and intergenerational legacy.
 She holds a B.S. in Health Education from Temple University, with a focus on sex education, nutrition, and substance use prevention.
-Her professional background includes social image management for online dating profiles and public relations work for a local synagogue—experiences that inform the ensemble dynamics and ethical representation in her fiction.
-SIP HAPPENS: A STORY OF (IN)FIDELITEA centers a diverse Jewish cast and interrogates identity through biracial heritage, fluid relationships, and spiritual complexity.
-A habitual tea drinker, Kay belongs to The Authors Guild, Jewish Book Council, Society of Professional Journalists, and several tea-focused organizations.
+Her professional background includes social image management for online dating profiles and public relations—experiences that inform the ensemble dynamics and ethical representation in her fiction.
+SIP HAPPENS: A STORY OF (IN)FIDELITEA centers a diverse cast and interrogates identity through biracial heritage, fluid relationships, and spiritual complexity.
+A habitual tea drinker, Kay belongs to The Authors Guild, Society of Professional Journalists and National Writers Union.
 She is currently developing a sequel and building a long-term career in emotionally resonant, ensemble-driven fiction—supported by a promotional strategy rooted in community, conversation, and the rituals that connect us.

 About Kay